ulaskarakas/PatikaAbstractionApp/README.md

 - **Methods**:
   - `Task()`: A method to define the employee's task.

-Classes implementing the IEmployee interface:
+Classes inheriting from the Employee abstract class:
 - `SoftwareDeveloperWithClass`
 - `ProjectManagerWithClass`
 - `SalesRepresentativeWithClass`